edgebox-iot/ua-netinst-config/README.md

 ## Install instructions

 1. Write the installer to the SD card
-1. Insert this repo's config files in the proper folder
+2. Insert this repo's config files in the proper folder
+3. Copy installer-config.example.txt to installer-config.txt
+4. Tweak your installation options
+5. Optionally setup a GitHub SSH key in forehand for credentialless setup
 1. Power on the Edgebox and wait until the installation is done

 ## Writing the installer to the SD card